- Search The Registry

 - About Us

 John H. Lloyd

 On this date, John Henry Lloyd was born in 1884.
-He was an African American baseball player and manager in the Negro Leagues, considered one of the greatest shortstops in the game.
+He was a Black baseball player and manager in the Negro Leagues, considered one of the greatest shortstops in the game.

-From Palatka, Fla., Lloyd's well-traveled Negro League career began in 1905, when he was a catcher for the Macon Acmes.
+From Palatka, Fla., Lloyd's well-traveled Negro League career began in 1905 when he was a catcher for the Macon Acmes.
 He played second base for the Cuban X-Giants the following year.
-For the bulk of his career, Lloyd played shortstop and was often compared to Honus Wagner, the white star shortstop of the Pittsburgh Pirates of Major League Baseball.
-Later in his career, Lloyd moved back to second base and then to first base.
-Although he played during the dead ball era of baseball, when home runs were rare, he was one of the best long-ball hitters of the day.
+For the bulk of his career, Lloyd played shortstop and was often compared to Honus Wagner, the white-American shortstop of the Pittsburgh Pirates of Major League Baseball.
+Later in his career, Lloyd moved back to second and first base.
+Although he played during baseball's dead-ball era, when home runs were rare, he was one of the best long-ball hitters of the day.
 Additionally, he was a skilled bunter, had good bat control, and could run the bases well.

 The Negro Baseball Leagues A Photographic History

 Copyright 1992, Jed Clauss and Joanna Paulsen